Manindra Reang

 Manindra Reang is a Tipra-Indian politician from Tripura.
-He won the election as a Member of the Tripura Legislative Assembly representing Santirbazar for 2003 to 2013.
+He was elected as a Member of the Tripura Legislative Assembly representing Santirbazar from 2003 to 2018.

-He became minister of Minister for Tribal Welfare (TRP & PTG), Home (Jail) and GA (Printing and Stationery) of Tripura from 2003 to 2018....
+He served as Minister for Tribal Welfare (TRP & PTG), Home (Jail) and GA (Printing and Stationery) of Tripura from 2003 to 2018.

-After defeating in 2018 election Manindra Reang joined Janata Dal (United) in 2019.
+After his defeat in the 2018 Tripura Legislative Assembly election Manindra Reang joined the Janata Dal (United) in 2019.

-In 2022, Manindra Reang joined Tipra Motha.
+In 2022, Manindra Reang joined the Tipra Motha Party.